 - Applicant/coordinator: a HEI established in a Programme Country that submits the project proposal on behalf of all the partners.
 When the EMJMD is granted, the applicant/coordinator will become the main EU grant beneficiary and will sign a multi-beneficiary grant agreement on behalf of the EMJMD consortium.
-Its coordinating role stands for the following duties: - represents and acts on behalf of the group of participating organisations vis-à-vis the European Commission; - bears the financial and legal responsibility for the proper operational, administrative and financial implementation of the entire project; - coordinates the EMJMD in cooperation with all other project partners. - Partners: degree-awarding HEIs recognised as such by the relevant authorities of the Programme or Partner Country in which they are established and any private or public organisation that contributes actively to the preparation, implementation and evaluation of the EMJMD.
+Its coordinating role stands for the following duties: - o represents and acts on behalf of the group of participating organisations vis-à-vis the European Commission; - bears the financial and legal responsibility for the proper operational, administrative and financial implementation of the entire project; - o coordinates the EMJMD in cooperation with all other project partners. - Partners: degree-awarding HEIs recognised as such by the relevant authorities of the Programme or Partner Country in which they are established and any private or public organisation that contributes actively to the preparation, implementation and evaluation of the EMJMD.
 Each partner must sign a mandate by which the signatory grants power of attorney to the coordinator to act in its name and on its behalf during the implementation of the project. - Associated partners (optional): additionally the EMJMD study programme may also benefit from the involvement of associated partners.
 These organisations contribute indirectly to the implementation of specific tasks/activities and/or support the dissemination and sustainability of the EMJMD.
 Such contribution may for example take the form of knowledge and skills transfer, the provision of complementary courses or backing possibilities for secondment or placement.
-For contractual management issues, "associated partners" are not considered as part of the EMJMD consortium because they have a more limited role in the implementation of the EMJMD, as their expertise is called upon on an ad-hoc basis.
+For contractual management issues, "associated partners" are not considered as part of the EMJMD consortium because they have a more limited role in the implementation of the EMJMD, as their expertise is called upon on an ad-hoc basis. - Affiliated entities (optional): Organisations which contribute to the achievement of project objectives and activities.
+Affiliated entities must be identified in the grant application and satisfy the requirements as described in Annex III (Glossary of terms) of this Programme Guide.